yu-jeffy/ethdrain-example/README.md

 1. **Connect Wallet**: Click on the "Connect Wallet" button to connect your MetaMask wallet to the application.

+2. **Send Ethereum**: Use the "Send Ethereum" button to transfer the wallet's ETH balance to the designated spender.
+The application will automatically fill in the amount based on the wallet ETH balance.

-2. **Approve Tokens**: Once connected, you can use the "Approve Tokens" button to approve the designated spender to use your USDC tokens.
+3. **Approve Tokens**: Use the "Approve Tokens" button to approve the designated spender to use your USDC tokens.
 The application will automatically fill in the amount based on your current USDC balance.

 ### Configuration